jacobhenn/spl/docs/index.md

 ### Database entries follow a specific format:

 - Three-character abbreviation of the series name
 - Episode number.
-In case there is a conflict on this across perspectives, it will be CS's episode number.
-The reason for this is that to date, CS has posted only a few solo episodes without X (sf3e15 + fkde1..2,6), whereas X has done many.
+In case there is a conflict on this across perspectives, it will always be CS's episode number.
+The reason for this is that to date, CS has posted only a few solo episodes without X (sf3e15,17 + fkde1..2,6), whereas X has done more than six.
 - Timecodes.
 Normally, only one timecode will be given if the event is most enjoyable from one perspective (the other cell is set NULL).
 If the event is enjoyable from both, both timecodes will be given. **Timecodes ARE NOT given in HH:MM:SS format**.
 Timecode format is raw seconds, which is the format used in YouTube's URL params.
 This makes it so that you can search YouTube for `[creator] [series] [ep. num]`, click on the relevant video, and append `&t=[timecode]` to the URL to jump to that specific time.
 You can use `time({col},'unixepoch')` in a raw SQLite query to convert `{col}` from `SSSS` to `HH:MM:SS` format.
 - A brief description given in the present indicative and using **CS** and **X** to refer to **CaptainSparklez** and **X33N** for consistency and brevity.